delusionary/histoptimizer/README.md

 JIT compilation and GPU support through Numba provide great speed improvements on supported hardware.

-The use case that motivated its creation was: given a list of the ~3117 counties in the U.S., ordered  by some attribute (voting averages, population density, median age, etc.), distribute them into a number of buckets of approximately equal population, as evenly as possible.
+The problem that motivated its creation was: given a list of the ~3117 counties in the U.S., ordered  by some attribute (voting averages, population density, median age, etc.), distribute them into a number of buckets of approximately equal population, as evenly as possible.

+That job being done, it is of questionable further use.
+It is fun to work on, though.
+So.

 ## Usage

-Histoptimizer provides several APIs and tools:
+Histoptimizer provides two APIs and two command-line tools:

 ### NumPY array partitioner

-Several implementations of the partitioning algorithm can be called directly with a list or array of items sizes and a number of buckets.
+Several implementations of the partitioning algorithm can be called directly with a list or array of item sizes and a number of buckets.
 They return an array of divider locations (dividers come _after_ the given item in 1-based indexing, or _before_ the given item in 0-based indexing) and the variance of the given partition.